JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

 **5.3.2 - Window hotkey control**

  _"[Enable/Disable] Window Toggling by Hotkey"_ toggles the hotkey activation mode for the main window, independent of which key was set for this in X-Plane's keyboard settings.
-The "Keyboard Key Code" field accepts integer (whole number) values and determines the key that will toggle the ECC window's visibility.
+The "Keyboard Key Code" field accepts integer (whole number) values and determines the key that will toggle the ECSC window's visibility.
 The default keycode is 85, i.e. "u".
-A key (combination) to toggle the Window may always be set in X-Plane's keyboard settings (_"Enhanced Cloudscapes Controller"_ section).
+A key (combination) to toggle the Window may always be set in X-Plane's keyboard settings (_"Enhanced Cloud-/Skyscapes Controller"_ section).

 &nbsp;

 **5.3.3 - Autosave/Autoload**

- _"[Enable/Disable] Autosave"_ saves __EC Controller's UI settings__ settings immediately to file when activated, including window size and position and will then autosave when another setting has been changed.
+ _"[Enable/Disable] Autosave"_ saves __ECS Controller's UI settings__ settings immediately to file when activated, including window size and position and will then autosave when another setting has been changed.
 Does not affect the plugin parameters!
  _"[Enable/Disable] Autoload"_ autoloads all __Controller window settings and the cloud preset__ upon script start (when starting an X-Plane session).
-This option may also be toggled from the _"Plugins"_ --> _"Enhanced Cloudscapes"_ --> _"Autoload Settings"_ menu item.
+This option may also be toggled from the _"Plugins"_ --> _"Enhanced Cloud-/Skyscapes"_ --> _"Autoload Settings"_ menu item.

 &nbsp;

 **5.3.4 - Manual UI settings file management**

-The _"Save UI Settings"_, _"Load UI Settings"_ and _"Delete UI Settings"_ buttons are self-explanatory and __only affect EC Controller's UI settings file, not the currently active cloud preset__
+The _"Save UI Settings"_, _"Load UI Settings"_ and _"Delete UI Settings"_ buttons are self-explanatory and __only affect ECS Controller's UI settings file, not the currently active cloud preset__

 &nbsp;

 **5.3.5 - UI settings file location**

-The path to the settings file is: `FlyWithLua/Modules/EC_Controller/UI_Prefs.cfg`.
+The path to the settings file is: `FlyWithLua/Modules/ECS_Controller/UI_Prefs.cfg`.
 Altering it requires editing the script source and is therefore not recommended.

 [Back to table of contents](#toc)